saketadhav/DotNetEFCore5SamuraiApp/README.md

 get-help entityframework

+get-migration                                      // used to get a list of all the migrations with respective status

 Add-Migrations & Update-database are most commonly used.

 add-migration init_migration_1                     //init_migration_1 is name of migration, you can put whatever you want

 update-database                                    //update-database -verbose

 --for development database => update-database